oracle-livelabs/converged/obaas/deploy-cloudbank-vscode/deploy-cloudbank-vscode.md

     ![Additional](images/additional.png " ")

-    click on **Additional Views** menu to select the **eBaaS Explorer**.
+    click on **Additional Views** menu to select the **Oracle Backend fo Spring Boot and Microservices**.

-    The Oracle Backend for Spring Boot VS Code plugin will ask to specify the Kubernetes config file full path as shown here:
+    The  Oracle Backend fo Spring Boot and Microservices VS Code plugin will ask to specify the Kubernetes config file full path as shown here:

     ![kubeConfig](images/getkubeconfig.png " ")